missystar/Went/Special-SMS.md

 That means that those SMS do not show up on a display of a target device, nor trigger any acoustical signal when received.
 But when they are delivered they generate a delivery receipt and, most importantly, are recorded in a data retention database together with the location of a mobile phone which received it.
 There's no need for an IMSI-Catcher then.
 AIMSICD aims to detect and warn users of these.

-:exclamation: AIMSICD is not yet able to detect this type of message.
-[Help us adding that feature](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/69)!
+:exclamation: We just implemented detection of this type of message.
+[Help us improving it](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/69)!

-If AIMSICD intercepts Silent SMS (Type 0), you will see this Alert on your screen:
+If AIMSICD intercepts silent SMS (Type 0), you will see this alert on your screen:

 ![SilentSMS-Alert](https://spideroak.com/share/IFEU2U2JINCA/GitHub/home/SecUpwN/SpiderOak/SCREENSHOTS/SilentSMS-Alert.png)